 This last number (5252) is known as a constant, and it is used to allow the units of RPM and torque to work and cancel in a certain way when combined.
 This makes the value of horsepower obtained a much easier number to work with, and as long as you use the same constant for every calculation, you are not changing the math in a different way for any one calculation, giving you consistency in your results.

-Although this might seem confusing, essentially what this shows is that horsepower is a measure of the amount of work that can be done at certain engine RPMs with certain values of torque.
-So now that we know what each of these values are, which one is more important for racing – torque or horsepower?
+Although this might seem confusing, essentially what this shows is that horsepower is a measure of the amount of work that can be done at certain engine RPMs with certain torque values.

 Is Torque Or Horsepower More Important for Racing?